rradczewski/ymmv/_drafts/react-hooks-cypress-and-the-fabric-of-the-universe.md

 It wasn't long before I found myself at odds with Cypress' API though: we had to put that whole legacy SPA under test, a fragile piece of software that wasn't build with testability in mind.

-## Cypress and the reinvention of the wheel
+## Why Cypress hat to reinvent the wheel

 Cypress automates browsers.
 It does this by injecting itself into the website-under-test and running the tests right there, with time-travelling capabilities and native access to the browser DOM and its JavaScript APIs.
 Its API is build to be resilient, with the fragility of a browser-based test in mind: all methods that instrument or query the browser are asynchronous and retry automatically should they not find the element in question – a super handy feature indeed!